 Total gamechanger.
 I finally understood that it's only natural to be me and not "more like your sweet little..." diabolical sister, who scripted our family chaos and cursed me with the scapegoat role.
 I was no match for this wily whopper weaver, I wasn't clever, just reactive, so I roared like a raging lion and cried myself to sleep a lot.
 Perfect casting.
 Only natural to be her, too.

-(Some experiences can cut so deep they lay tracks on your heart that attract the walking wounded.
-Something about suppressing trauma and leaky energy.)
+(Some experiences can cut so deep they lay tracks that attract the blindly wounded.
+Something about trauma suppression and leaky energy.)

 So I clung to Sun Signs like a lifeline through the early years of high school.
 "What's your sign?"
-I asked every face and read to the ones who indulged me, hundreds between school and the city buses alone.
+I asked everyone who caught my eye and read to whoever indulged me, hundreds between school and the city buses alone.
 Good times.

-The 70s were a heady time.
-Anne and I hit some of the hottest astrology lectures around Hahvid Squeya and lucked into a lecture with Isabel Hickey.
-She singled me out for a public dissection at barely seventeen, a mortifying intro to the planetary frequencies and a true EUREKA!
+The 70s were a heady time and Anne and I hit some of the hottest astrology lectures around Hahvid Squeya.
+We lucked into a lecture with Isabel Hickey and she singled me out for a public dissection.
+I was barely seventeen and it was a mortifying intro to the planetary frequencies.
+A true EUREKA!
 Moment.

 It was 1974 when a burst of serendipity brought New York City radio astrologer Paul Guercio to our city.
-Even better, he was just down the road from Friendly's and we were two Friendly girls, looking for a little enlightenment.
+He settled in just down the road from Friendly's and we were two Friendly girls, looking for a little enlightenment.

 So we sauntered down to 83 Sycamore to expand our minds in cozy comfort.
 Life was good.
 And I almost knew it through the haze of lingering trauma.